 At the start of the 2003/04 season Whitmore joined Scottish League side Livingston but after only three appearances h was released and returned to Jamaica.
 He returned to the UK again in the summer of 2004 and signed for Tranmere Rovers, where he was reunited with his Jamaican former Tigers’ team-mate Ian Goodison and in his first season at Prenton Park he was restored to first team football.
 He barely played for Tranmere in his second season and left the club in January 2006, after a short spell with Seba United, the Jamaican club he first played for in 1997, Whitmore retired from playing and began an illustrious coaching career.

 In 2006 Whitmore was appointed manager of Seba United and a year later he combined his club duties with interim management of the Jamaican national team.
 Whitmore then was assistant to new Jamaican manager Rene Simoes but within nine months the Brazilian was dismissed and Whitmore was back in temporary charge.
 He was given the international manager’s job on a permanent basis in June 2009 following the end of John Barnes’ short tenure and held the post for four years until he resigned in June 2013.
 Whitmore returned to the international fold in 2014 when he took over coaching for the Jamaican Under-20 side for a three month spell and in September 2016 he was restored as head coach of the Jamaican senior team.
+He fulfilled that role for three years until he was sacked by the Jamaican Football Federation in December 2021.

 As well as a long-standing manager of the Jamaican international side, Theodore served his country as a player for 11 years.
 Making his international debut against the United States in November 1993, Whitmore became an international regular in 1995 and by his final international appearance against United States in November 2004 he had won 119 international caps and scored 23 goals, including three starts and two goals in the France 1998 World Cup Finals tournament.